industrial-optimization-group/DESDEO/docs/tutorials/moo_primer.md

 This primer will not delve deeper into these topics, but leaves the finer details to other literature[^1][^2].

-## Types of multiobjective optimization methods
+## Interactive methods

 !!! question "Why and where is this relevant in DESDEO?"
     It is important to understand what interactive multiobjective optimization methods are, and how they differ from other types of multiobjective optimization methods.
-    DESDEO specialized in interactive methods, which are found throughout the framework.
-See the section HOWTO for examples on how to implement and utilize various interactive multiobjective optimization methods.
+    DESDEO specializes in interactive methods, which are found throughout the framework.
+See the section [Guides](../howtoguides/index.md) for examples on how to implement and utilize various interactive multiobjective optimization methods.

 Multiobjective optimization methods can be categorized into different types based on _when_ preference information is incorporated in the optimization, i.e., the search of Pareto optimal solutions.
-To start, methods that do not use preference information at all are known as _no-preference_ methods, and will not be discussed further.
-DESDEO focused on the decision-support aspect of multiobjective optimization, therefore only methods that make use of preferences are relevant.
+Methods that do not use preference information at all are known as _no-preference_ methods, and will not be discussed further.
+DESDEO focuses on the decision-support aspect of multiobjective optimization, therefore only methods that make use of preferences are relevant.